Skip to content

 Where do I apply bronzer?

-Since you’re replicating a sunkissed look with bronzer, apply it “wherever the sun naturally hits your face: on your forehead, on the tops of cheekbones, and above your jawline,” says Sara.
-She also recommends smoothing any extra onto your neck and chest for all-over, just-got-back-from-the-beach color.
+Apply Matte Bronzer “wherever the sun naturally hits your face,” such as your forehead, on the high points of your cheekbones, the bridge of the nose, and above your jawline, says Sara.
+Then, buff out the pigment with a bronzer brush for the most natural-looking results.
+She also recommends smoothing any extra onto your neck and chest for all-over, just-got-back-from-the-beach bronzing.

 Where do I apply contour?

-Contour goes anywhere you have a natural shadow.
-With your Sculpt Stick, “draw a line around your hairline, and buff out towards your hair,” Sara says.
+Contour goes anywhere you have natural shadows on your face.
+With Sculpt Stick, “draw a line around your hairline, and buff out towards your hair,” Sara says.
 “For a defined cheek, place it under your cheekbone—follow an imaginary line that runs from the corner of your mouth to your ear.”
-She also recommends applying your contour along the underside of your jawline, bringing it all the way to the ear, and blending it well to make the area look sharper.
+She also recommends applying your contour along the underside of your jawline, bringing it to the ear, and blending it well with a fluffy brush to make the area appear sharper.
+You can also add some to the sides of your nose and the creases of your eyes.

 Can you use a bronzer to contour (and vice versa)?

-That’s not a good idea, since bronzer and contour do two different things.
-“Use bronzer to create warmth in the skin, and use contour to create shadows and sculpt,” Sara says.
-However, you can (and should) learn how to use them together—they work great as a pair and add that extra je ne sais quois to your glam.
+Honestly, neither is a great idea.
+Bronzer and contour sticks are two different makeup products like foundation vs. concealer.
+“Use bronzer to create warmth, and use contour for enhancing natural shadows and sculpting, Sara says.
+However, you can (and should) learn how to use them together—they work great as a pair and add a glam je ne sais quoi to any makeup look.

 How to use bronzer and contour together

-The first rule to remember: “Sculpt always comes first,” says Sara.
-“This helps create the shape of your face and informs the best placement for bronzer, blush, and highlighter—in that order.”
+The first rule to remember: “Sculpting always comes first,” says Sara.
+“This helps create your face shape and informs the best placement for bronzer, blush, and highlighter—in that order.”

-With that in mind, start with a cream contouring product like our Sculpt Stick.
+With that in mind, start with a cream contouring product, like our Sculpt Stick.
 Its creamy, blendable formula comes in four cool-toned shades and is super easy to apply.
+It also has a matte finish that works well with the other steps of your base makeup application.

 Where, exactly?
 “The areas you want to define,” says Sara.
 “Add contour along your forehead, cheekbones, and down each side of the jaw.
 Then, buff out with a sponge or brush in small motions so you don’t lose the definition of the sculpt placement.”

-Once that’s blended, “Matte Bronzer can be swiped directly onto your skin from the bullet,” says Sara, who uses either a damp sponge for a dewier finish or a brush for targeted application when she blends.
-This cream bronzer is super easy to apply, even if you’re on the go: “fingers work well to really soften edges and make the payoff look super natural,” she explains.
-Then, you can stop there—or layer on Lip + Cheek for a pop of color, then Highlighter Stick onto high points of the face to make them glow.
+Once your contour product is blended, “Matte Bronzer can be swiped directly onto your skin from the bullet,” says Sara, who uses either a damp sponge for a glowy finish or a brush for targeted, matte application when she blends.
+This cream bronzer is super easy to apply, even if you’re on the go: “Fingers work well to soften edges and make the payoff look incredibly natural,” she explains.
+Then, you can stop there—or layer on Lip + Cheek for a pop of color, then Highlighter Stick onto high points of the face to make them noticeably glowy.

-Ultimately, the beauty of the bronzer vs. contour debate is that really, there’s nothing to debate in the first place: They’re both necessary products if you’re going for a sculpted, defined makeup look, since they work in different ways to create dimension and depth.
+Ultimately, the beauty of the bronzer vs. contour debate is there’s nothing to debate in the first place.
+They’re both necessary makeup products if you’re going for a sculpted, defined makeup look with a glowy vibe.
+They truly work in different ways to create dimension, warmth, and depth.

 Model applies Milk Makeup Matte Bronzer in Spaced to the high points of her face on a white background